 Below is an explanation of the cookies we do use:

-Globally and in the European Union member states Google sets the following cookies:
+Globally and in the European Union member states, Google sets the following cookies:

-A persistent cookie – remains on a computer, unless it expires or the cookie cache is cleared.
+A persistent cookie – remains on a computer for up to two years or the cookie cache is cleared.
 It tracks visitors.
 Metrics associated with the Google __utma cookie include: first visit (unique visit), last visit (returning visit).
 This also includes Days and Visits to purchase calculations which afford ecommerce websites with data intelligence around purchasing sales funnels.

 These cookies work in tandem to calculate visit length.
 Google __utmb cookie demarks the exact arrival time, then Google __utmc registers the precise exit time of the user.

 Because __utmb counts entrance visits, it is a session cookie, and expires at the end of the session, e.g. when the user leaves the page.
 A timestamp of 30 minutes must pass before Google cookie __utmc expires.
 Given__utmc cannot tell if a browser or website session ends.
 Therefore, if no new page view is recorded in 30 minutes the cookie is expired.

 This is a standard ‘grace period’ in web analytics.
 Ominture and WebTrends among many others follow the same procedure.

 Cookie __utmz monitors the HTTP Referrer and notes where a visitor arrived from, with the referrer siloed into type (Search engine (organic or cpc), direct, social and unaccounted).
 From the HTTP Referrer the __utmz Cookie also registers, what keyword generated the visit plus geolocation data.